By Hayder Shkara, Family Lawyer

 In a joint custody arrangement, both parents are ordered to play active parental roles in the child’s upbringing.
 Each parent is assigned a role and schedule.
 In some cases, both parents get a 50-50 custody arrangement.

 The child is also expected to move from one parent to the other from time to time, depending on the court arrangements.
 Parents may also decide to make their arrangements.

-Legal custody might be given by the court to allow the parents to play active roles in the child’s life and enjoy primary care from one parent.
+The court may award joint legal custody to allow both parents to play active roles in the child’s life while enjoying primary physical care from one parent.

-In sole custody, one of the parents is given an exclusive right to take full custody of the child.
+In sole physical and legal custody, one of the parents is given an exclusive right to take full custody of and make decisions about the child.

 Sole custody arrangements are not as common as joint custody and physical custody.
-It is usually given when one parent appears as potential harm to the child.
-For example, when a parent is addicted to drugs, mentally unstable, or abusive, the parent is considered a risk to the child’s well-being and will be restricted from performing parental care for the child.
+It is usually given when one parent appears as potential threat to the child: for example, when a parent is addicted to drugs or alcohol, mentally unstable, or abusive, that parent is considered a risk to the child’s well-being and will be restricted from performing parental care for the child.